The IRS Foreign Earned Income Exclusion for US Expats in 2022 – A Complete Guide

 Most other countries either tax just residents, or only folks with income sourced in the country.

-The US tax system however requires all American citizens, including expats, who meet minimum worldwide income thresholds of $12,000, or just $400 of self-employment income, to file US taxes.
+The US tax system however requires all American citizens, including expats, who meet minimum worldwide income thresholds of $12,550 (for the 2021 tax year) or just $400 of self-employment income, or just $5 if you’re married to a non-US taxpayer, to file US taxes.
 Unfortunately, the tax treaties that the US has with other countries don’t affect this requirement.

 This means that those millions of US expats who qualify to file foreign income taxes in the country where they live are at risk of paying income taxes twice.